CortexIntelligentAutomation/docs/content/en/docs/2024.5/Reference/data-types/scopes/scope.md

 ---
 title: "Scope"
 linkTitle: "Scope"
-description: "Used to define the area in which an action takes place."
+description: "Represents the Scope defined by a ScopeDefinition."
 ---

 # {{% param title %}}